ParamChordiya/ParamChordiya/README.md

 <p align="center">
   <em>
   🔭 I’m currently working as a <b style="color:red;">Machine Learning Engineer</b> at 7Next a Research & Development vertical of 7-eleven<br>
+    👯 I’m looking to collaborate on all things AI!<br>
 </p>

 <!--